gmreizu/george-2019-07-12/README.md

 ### Code Style

 We strive to use the 'official' code style of both languages used in the implementation.
-Please, note that Golang, promotes the use of small identifiers etc.
+Please, note that Golang, promotes the use of small identifiers etc. For Golang we use the standard `gofmt` formatter.
+For TypeScript we use the VSCode formatter with minor tweaks (e.g. no semicolons).

 ### Git